GaragePolitburo/FormSI060719/README.md

 - `marketDeclareBid(uint256 tokenId)`

-Enables a user to decalre a bid for a token (identified by the ERC721 index `tokenId`).
+Enables a user to declare a bid for a token (identified by the ERC721 index `tokenId`).
 The user must send the amount of the bid with the function call.
 If there is already a bid on the token (check `marketBidInfoByIndex(uint256 tokenId)`), the bid must be larger than `marketBidInfoByIndex(tokenId).value`, otherwise `marketDeclareBid(tokenId)` throws.
 Assuming it is larger, the previous bid is overwritten, and the amount of the previous bid is made available for withdraw through `marketWithdrawWei()`.

 - `marketWithdrawBid(uint256 tokenId)`